smcclatchy/machine-learning-for-biomedical-science/_episodes/06-cross-validation.md

 > > {: .language-r}
 > {: .solution}
 {: .challenge}
+> ## Exercise 4
-> 4. Now we are going to select the best values of k and m.
+> Now we are going to select the best values of k and m.
 Use the expand grid
 > function to try out the following values:
 >
 >